rdehaan/KRR-course-2020/README.md

 ## Examples

-Here are some notebooks that illustrate how to use various of the techniques that we cover in the course in Python.
+Here are some Python notebooks that illustrate how to use various of the techniques that we cover in the course.

 - How to call solvers for different search problems from Python:
   - [SAT solving in Python](examples/sat.ipynb)